Need help with the legalese around California nanny tax rules? Trying to figure out how to pay your household employee the right way?

 A written employment agreement spells out the obligations of both parties, including hours, compensation, duties, benefits and PTO.
 This is really important if the relationship doesn’t work out, and there is ever a dispute.
 Just as important, it helps you discuss the important issues with your employee at the outset.
 This way you make sure you have a good relationship and understanding before you even start.

-If you decide to go this route, we’ve put together a Sample Nanny Contract.
+If you decide to go this route, we’ve put together a Sample Nanny Contract and a Sample Caregiver Contract for your reference.
 This should give you a good idea of the issues that are usually covered.

 California has different overtime rules depending on whether your employee lives with you and based on what type of work they perform.
 A “personal care attendant” is a domestic employee who spends at least 80% of their time caring for a child or elderly person.